-There is a degree of frustration at the slow rate of progress in system-wide workforce innovation and reform, especially in the development and implementation of new roles for the MH&A NGO workforce.

-Over the past six years, the sector has made a lot of progress in implementing the Let's get real (2008) workforce development framework and the related frameworks (eg, Real Skills Plus CAMHS, Te Whare o Tiki, and Real Skills Sei-Tapu).
+There is a degree of frustration at the slow rate of progress in system-wide workforce innovation and reform, especially in the development and implementation of new roles for the MH&A NGO workforce frameworks (eg, Real Skills Plus ICAMHS/AOD12, Te Whare o Tiki, and Real Skills plus Seitapu).
 Let's get real (2008) takes a service-user-centred approach to the development of the essential knowledge, skills and attitudes required to deliver MH&A services.
 It complements existing professional competencies and the requirements of the Health Practitioners Competence Assurance Act 2003.